apierz/nerdbar.widget/README.md

 * Battery indicator changes color (green -> yellow -> red) based on percentage left.
 * when looking at a file in Emacs, the file name will be highlighted white, while the rest shows in Doom Blue color
 * Now inclues a weather widget that tells you Temperature and Conditions for your location.
 Uses Yahoo weather API.
+* Clicking on the temperature loads a five day forecast panel with date, condition, low and high.
+To use enable an interaction shortcut in the Übersicht preference menu and hold down that key while clicking on the temperature.
 * Network connection indicator widget

 ## Installation